STF1998/Desk20/report/conclusion.md

 ### Design and development

 On the design side of the FLocus, if we had more time, we would have liked to do an extensive user study to develop a stronger understanding of potential areas of improvement.
-However, from discussions within the team, we have come up with the following ideas for future design and development:
+However, from discussions within the team, we have produced the following ideas for future design and development:

 #### Login landing page

 - Login capability by email as well alternative social media channels, such as Twitter and LinkedIn, alongside a Google login option.
 - An 'about' pop up to read more about the application and what Flocus is.
-- More animations around studying and the story behind Asaqua.
+- More animations around studying and the story behind ASAQUA.

 #### Study page